 Are CPAP Supplies eligible for FSA?

-Just as your CPAP machine is necessary for delivering CPAP therapy to treat your Sleep Apnea, your accessories – masks, hoses, filters, and other accessories – are also a necessary part of delivering that therapy.
-That means all the accessories associated with CPAP are also eligible for FSA reimbursement.
+Just as your CPAP machine is necessary for delivering CPAP therapy to treat your Sleep Apnea, your supplies – masks, hoses, filters, and other accessories – are also a necessary part of delivering that therapy.
+That means all the supplies associated with CPAP are also eligible for FSA reimbursement.

 Is a CPAP cleaner covered by FSA?